photo credits at page bottom

 blueprint for movement architecture that must be continually rebuilt from one moment to the next through tasks, choice, posture, series of

-of maleness contribute to a collective process spread out through various cites
+of maleness contribute to a collective process.

 The Situations process has received support from The Canada Council For the Arts, The McKnight Foundation, l'Agora de la danse and le Conseil des arts et des lettres du Québec.